Artist Trust’s mission is to support and encourage artists working in all disciplines to enrich community life throughout Washington State.

 ABOUT OUR CULTURE: Artist Trust is a team of fun, hardworking, and supportive individuals who are passionate about art and artists; some of us are artists ourselves.
 The office is an open layout environment with natural light located in the Capitol Hill Arts District of Seattle.
 We value collaboration, conversation, and constructive feedback and we share lunch as a team every other Thursday.
 Our work is done through a lens of racial equity (https://artisttrust.org/wp-content/uploads/2019/05/2019-Racial-Equity-Framework.pdf) and guided by our Strategic Plan (www.artisttruststrategicplan.org).

 Submit a cover letter and resume to firstname.lastname@example.org with the subject DEVELOPMENT COORDINATOR.
-Position open until filled.
+Preference given to candidates applying before 5 PM on September 13, 2019.
 No phone calls or contacts through social media.

 Artist Trust is an equal opportunity employer and complies with all EOE and ADA requirements.
 People of color are strongly encouraged to apply.